-SENATE BILL SUMMARY (DIFFERENCES FROM HOUSE VERSION NOTED) HOUSE BILL SUMMARY IMPACT CBO SCORE(S) enrollment period to enroll in the marketplace.
+SENATE BILL SUMMARY (DIFFERENCES FROM HOUSE VERSION NOTED) HOUSE BILL SUMMARY IMPACT CBO SCORE(S) SEC.
+71305 (Senate Finance Cmte.): Eliminating Limitation on Recapture of Premium Tax Credit Same basic limitation as House version, along with an important exception for a person whose income unexpectedly drops to below the poverty line during the year.
 SEC.
-71305 (Senate Finance Cmte.): Eliminating limitation on recapture of premium tax credit Eliminates limits on the amount of APTC that must be paid back if someone underestimates their annual income, except if a person's income unexpectedly drops to below the poverty line during the year. enrollment periods to enroll in the marketplace SEC.
-112203 (House W&M Cmte.): Eliminating limitation on recapture of advance payment of premium tax credit • Eliminates limits on the amount of APTC that must be paid back if someone underestimates their annual income up for marketplace coverage with premium tax credits.
-Leaves people liable for potentially large premium assistance paybacks when their incomes change midyear.
+112203 (House W&M Cmte.): Eliminating Limitation on Recapture of Advance Payment of Premium Tax Credit • Eliminates limits on the amount of APTC that must be paid back if someone underestimates their annual income • Leaves people liable for potentially large premium assistance paybacks when their incomes change midyear.
 For example, currently, a family with income less than 200 percent of poverty does not need to pay back more than \$750 of excess premium tax credits if they misestimated their annual income.
-The bill removes this limit so that they will have to pay back all excess APTC, no matter their income. \$39.7 billion over ten years (2025-2034). • HOUSE BILL CBO/JCT SCORE: The provision proposed by the House bill would result in savings to the federal government of \$17.2 billion over ten years (2025-2034).
+The bill removes this limit so that they will have to pay back all excess APTC, no matter their income.
+HOUSE BILL CBO/JCT SCORE: The provision proposed by the House bill would result in savings to the federal government of \$17.2 billion over ten years (2025-2034).
 OTHER HOUSE PROVISIONS NOT INCLUDED IN SENATE BILL Not included in Senate Finance Bill SEC.
-44201(a) (House E&C Cmte.): Changes to enrollment periods for enrolling in exchanges Sets annual enrollment period as Nov 1-Dec 15 nationally; prohibits special enrollment periods based on low income; for any other special enrollment period, requires verification of eligibility for 75% of users Younger and healthier people tend to enroll later, so this will negatively impact the risk pool; it adds difficulty for low-income consumers during the holiday period when incomes are most stretched; it causes additional confusion in a year that enhanced tax credits may end and navigator grants have been slashed Over 1 million people were helped by the low-income SEP It adds administrative costs to exchanges HOUSE BILL CBO SCORE: Section 44201 as proposed by the House bill (along with this subsection) would result in savings to the federal government of \$101 billion over ten years (2025-2034).
+44201(a) (House E&C Cmte.): Changes to Enrollment Periods for Enrolling in Exchanges • Sets annual enrollment period as Nov 1- Dec 15 nationally; prohibits special enrollment periods based on low income; for any other special enrollment period, requires verification of eligibility for 75% of users Younger and healthier people tend to enroll later, so this will negatively impact the risk pool; it adds difficulty for low-income consumers during the holiday period when incomes are most stretched; it causes additional confusion in a year that enhanced tax credits may end and navigator grants have been slashed Over 1 million people were helped by the low-income SEP It adds administrative costs to exchanges HOUSE BILL CBO SCORE: Section 44201 as proposed by the House bill (along with this subsection) would result in savings to the federal government of \$101 billion over ten years (2025-2034).
 In other words, a cut to the ACA marketplace of \$101B.
-HOUSE BILL CBO COVERAGE LOSS ESTIMATE: CBO estimates that
+HOUSE BILL CBO COVERAGE LOSS ESTIMATE: CBO estimates that changes to open and special enrollment